Lawyer for Bicycle Accident in Town and Country, MO

 - Road signs that impede a motorists vision

 - Road hazards

 - Defective car or bike components

-While most bike accidents happen at intersections, a National Transport Safety Board report relayed that accidents between intersections do more damage because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
-Your Town and Country, MO bike accident lawyer at Halvorsen Klote will carry out an exhaustive investigation into your accident to determine the cause of your injuries and who is liable for your damages.
+While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report stated that accidents on the side of the road do more damage because both the motor vehicle and bicycle are traveling at higher speeds.
+Your Town and Country, MO bike accident lawyer at Halvorsen Klote will perform a thorough investigation into your accident to determine the cause of your injuries and who is liable for your damages.

 What Are Common Injuries from Town and Country, MO Bicycle Accidents?

-Because of the vulnerability of bicyclists compared to their enclosed vehicle counterparts, injuries suffered in bicycle accidents can be traumatic and even sometimes result in permanent disability.
-Some of the most common injuries our lawyer for bicycle accident team has helped Town and Country, MO residents receive compensation for include:
+Because of the vulnerability of bicyclists relative to their cars or trucks, injuries suffered in bicycle accidents can be severe and even sometimes result in permanent disability.
+We've helped secure the best possible compensation for people with:

 - Brain injuries